-The CFP should indicate the session length being sought to allow submitters to propose a proper number of speakers or materials to be proposed.
-Standard session length is now 1.5 hours.
-This length started when Law and Ethics requirements of 1.5 hours had to be accommodated and it was easier to make all session block lengths the same.
-Additionally, feedback from panels indicated that the 1.5 hour sessions gave adequate time for in-depth presentations plus audience questions.
-Potentially allowing sessions of other lengths – such as 2-part sessions that last 3 hours - must be discussed with the VP Conferences and Conference Program Coordinator, in consultation with the VP Professional Development, prior to any final decision.
-If alternative session formats are explored by the Programs Committee, consider the space needs of those sessions.
-For example, workshop settings consume considerable more space than classroom setup and room settings must be retained for an entire day to avoid room re-setting costs.
+The CFP should indicate the session length being sought to allow submitters to propose a proper number of speakers or materials to be covered.
+The standard session length is 1.5 hours.
+Feedback from panels indicated that 1.5-hour sessions gave adequate time for several presentations plus audience questions.
+It also allows attendees of Law and Ethics sessions to accrue the required 1.5 CM credits.
+Longer sessions, such as 2-part sessions that last 3 hours, – can be considered for more in-depth topics or interactive workshop formats If alternative session formats are explored by the Programs Committee, consider the space needs of those sessions.
+For example, workshop settings consume considerable more space than classroom setup and room settings should be retained for an entire day to avoid room re-setting costs.

 Online Session Submittals

 The submittal of conference session proposals online was instituted in 2010.
 The new (2015) submittal form allows uniformly-written proposals to be evaluated for inclusion in the conference program.
 It reflects the information that APA requires when the Chapter submits conference sessions for CM credit.
 Specific limitations in certain information fields are included in the form, including session abstract length, speaker biography length, and number of speakers.
-Track and topic identification which assist in session proposal evaluation is required and eases the submittal to APA.
+Topic identification which assist in session proposal evaluation is required for the submittal to APA for CM credits.

-The submittal form limits the number of speakers that can be identified to 5 per session.
-Even in 1.5 hour sessions a maximum of 5 is recommended as the number which allows for effective presentations and time for questions and answers from the attendees.
+The submittal form contains space to identify up to 5 speakers.
+For 1.5-hour sessions, a maximum of 5 speakers is recommended to allow for sufficient presentations and time for questions and answers from attendees.

-The form includes: ability for a submitter to modify their session within the system; a structure for online session review; a series of communications with sessions’ moderators to relay requirements and information following selection.
+The form includes: ability for a submitter to modify their session within the system; a structure for online session review; and communication with session organizers/moderators to relay requirements and information following selection.

 C. REVIEW PROCESS FOR SESSION SELECTION

-Selecting regular sessions for the conference is the most significant task taken on by the CHC’s Programs Subcommittee.
-The review process begins at the end of the period for accepting session submissions through the online form.
+Selecting regular sessions for the conference is the most significant task of the CHC’s Programs Subcommittee.
+The review process begins after the deadline for accepting online session submissions.

 Assuring Submittal of an Adequate Number of Proposals

-Website announcements, Cal Planner articles, emails Facebook and Twitter posts reminding potential submitters of the availability of the CFP and submittal deadlines should be used to remind or prompt timely submittals.
+Website announcements, Cal Planner articles, emails Facebook and Twitter posts reminding potential submitters of the availability of the CFP and submittal deadlines should be used to prompt timely submittals.
 Emails should be sent to Chapter members following the CFP posting on the Chapter website: the timing will be set up in the conference production schedule, but generally the 1st email should be sent at the time of the posting to the website announcing the availability of the CFP; the 2nd email should be sent 1 month before the CFP deadline; and the 3rd email 1 week before that deadline.
-These are sent out after discussion between the Conference Contractors and Programs Subcommittee Chair depending on the number of proposals received.
-These emails after discussing that year’s timing and content with each Programs Subcommittee Chair.
+These are sent out after discussion between the Conference Contractors and Programs Subcommittee Chair.